A new class of accelerated regularization methods, with application to bioluminescence tomography: A new class of accelerated iterative regularization methods

-\begin{remark} It is not difficult to show that Theorem \ref{ThmDis} also holds for the scheme (\ref{symplectic}) with $\Delta t$ replaced by $\Delta t_k$ such that $(\Delta t_k)_k \subset [\Delta t_{min}, \|K\|]$, where $\Delta t_{min}>0$ is a constant. \end{remark}
+\begin{remark} It is not difficult to show that Theorem \ref{ThmDis} also holds for the scheme (\ref{symplectic}) with $\Delta t$ replaced by $\Delta t_k$ such that $(\Delta t_k)_k \subset [\Delta t_{min}, \sqrt{2}/\|K\|)$, where $\Delta t_{min}>0$ is a constant. \end{remark}

-\begin{remark} It should be noted that the non-symplectic schemes for our second order asymptotical regularization (\ref{SecondFlow}) may also provide an accelerated iterative regularization method.
-For example, consider the following modified St\"{o}rmer-Verlet scheme (it is not a symplectic method as it belongs to explicit numerical scheme)
+\begin{remark} It should be noted that the combination of the Nesterov's method and the non-symplectic schemes for our second order asymptotical regularization (\ref{SecondFlow}) may also provide an accelerated iterative regularization method.
+For example, consider the following scheme (it is not a symplectic method as it belongs to explicit numerical scheme)